hachitomo/costume-conundrum/README.md

 Download raylib https://github.com/raysan5/raylib/releases/tag/5.5

-unzip the `include` and `lib` folders into their respective coutnerparts here
+unzip the `include` and `lib` folders into their respective counterparts here

 ## Build for windows/linux